 Any time you have surgery, the surgeon does everything possible to avoid damaging nerves and blood vessels that are near the surgical site.
 One small skin nerve that gives sensation to the outside part of your knee is often unavoidably stretched or cut during surgery.
 Many patients after knee replacement will have a small area on their outer knee area which is numb.
 Over the course of a year, that numb spot gets very small and is often not noticeable or bothersome, as it is not in a part of your body that is very sensitive.

-If you have any questions regarding total knee replacement or if you would like to schedule an appointment with Dr. Blake Peterson, please call (816) 233-9888 or click on the Appointment Request button.
+If you have any questions regarding total knee replacement or if you would like to schedule an appointment with Dr. Blake Peterson or Dr. Corey A. Trease, please call (816) 233-9888 or click on the Appointment Request button.